 You can sign in and open DevCS from the Oracle Cloud home page.

 https://cloud.oracle.com/home, and click Sign In.

-- On the sign-in page, enter your Oracle Cloud account credentials, and click Sign In.
+- On the Oracle Cloud Account Sign In page, enter your username and password, and click Sign In.

-If the Developer tile isn’t visible, click Customize Dashboard.
+If the Developer or Developer Classic tile isn’t visible, click Customize Dashboard.
 Under Platform, find the Developer service, click Show, and then close the Customize Dashboard window.

 If you’re signing in to DevCS for the first time, you should have received an email with the subject Verify your Oracle Developer Cloud Service.
 Open the email and click the URL link in the email body to verify your email.
 This is required to receive email notifications from the service.